Residential Real Estate

 Warren Township Statistics:

-- Of the 140 homes for sale, 14 are community properties (such as town houses and condos) and four are in our 55+ communities
+- Of the 97 homes for sale, 19 are community properties (such as town houses and condos) and thirteen are in our 55+ communities

-- There were also nineteen homes that have gone under contract in the past 30 days with an average list price of $924,884 and 53 days on market.
+- There were also ten homes that have gone under contract in the past 30 days with an average list price of $722,380 and 84 days on market.

 - Call for additional details

-Note: To get an accurate price point for your property, contact me.
-Coldwell Banker’s big data technology capabilities will put you at an advantage.
-Plus, we can now tell you where people are moving in to your area from and market to that area directly.
-Houses priced and marketed accurately sell fast, especially with a real estate industry veteran and local expert helping you navigate the process.
+Note: To get an accurate price point for your property based on its location and price point, contact me.
+Coldwell Banker’s big data technology capabilities will put you at a unique advantage.
+I can show you the latest age and earnings breakdown for your particular area, show you where people are moving into that area from and how I can market to those specific areas and demographics directly.
+The result is in you receiving the maximum selling price with a shorter time on the market.
+Houses priced and marketed accurately sell faster, especially with a real estate industry veteran and local expert helping you navigate the process.

 New Jersey’s Economic Drivers: